We have no availability till late September for long-term workawayers (around 4 weeks).

 Please note that it is absolutely NO SMOKING at our place, including the garden and the vicinity.

 We are a married couple, MITAKE Naoya and Emi, recently moved to the VERY western part of Tokyo, closer to the mountains and the Tama River, to enjoy life in the natural environment.
 We are still in Tokyo with convenience stores and grocery stores, but the atmosphere is almost rural, though still accessible and commutable to the city center.
 Both of us commute to the city center.
 Emi is a clinical psychologist and works for a middle and hight school for girls in the center of Tokyo, and MITAKE teaches comparative politics at Komazawa University.
+Mitake has lived in Dallas, Texas, USA from 1981-1982 as an high school exchange student, and spend 1 year in Belgium during the 90s.
 Emi loves to paint, to play piano, and she makes stained-glass works.
 Some workawayers have joined the lessons she is taking and they loved it.
 She loves the works of MURAKAMI Haruki.
 MITAKE loves to play and watch tennis and a huge fan of Roger Federer.
 He is a long time fan of Queen, too.
 He is also a life coach as well as a facilitator.
-Both of us love nature and enjoys gardening.
+Both of us have lived in San Diego, California, USA from 1999-2001 when Mitake was a visiting scholar at UCSD.
+We both love nature and enjoys gardening.

 We know a bit about what it is like to become workawayers as we ourselves have workawayed in Cambodia and Uganda.
 We have already hosted many travelers from many parts of the world including the ones we hosted in the city center when we lived in a condo there.